Best Big Game Caliber: How to Choose the Best Big Game Cartridge for North American Hunting

 The .270 also has relatively mild recoil for a big game cartridge, kicking with only around 18 foot-pounds from an 8-pound rifle.
 That amount of recoil should be manageable for all but the most recoil-sensitive shooters.

-.270 Winchester ammo is also easily affordable and usually readily available.
+.270 Winchester ammo is also affordable and readily available.

 6.5 Creedmoor